 A detailed budget report about how much it costs to backpack in the Almaty region of Kazakhstan.
-Perfect for those taking advantage of Kazakhstan’s two week visa-free program.
+Perfect for those taking advantage of Kazakhstan’s 30-day visa-free program.
 Includes a city-by-city breakdown, average costs for common expenses, and recommendations for budget accommodations.

 Financial planning is boring and annoying.
 To save the world of a few unnecessary headaches, we tracked our expenses over 14 days, so you can see exactly how much it costs to backpack in the Almaty region of Kazakhstan.